performant-software/mel-website/_editions/expurgating-moby-dick.md

 Chapter 1 of the American *Moby-Dick*, Ishmael uses slave diction comically to proclaim "Who aint a slave," the British *Whale* elevates him in class by having him say, in humorless proper grammar, "Who is not a slave?"
-Chapter 25---a brief satire on the pomp of monarchs---was too much teasing for British readers, and Bentley (or Milton) had it removed entirely.
+Chapter 25—a brief satire on the pomp of monarchs—was too much teasing for British readers, and Bentley (or Milton) had it removed entirely.
 Perhaps the most devastating cut is of Ishmael's lines toward the end of "The Whiteness of the Whale" (Ch.
 42) that manages to offend